-Unfortunately, the school holidays and our annual leave entitlements don’t balance out, which means parents often struggle – not just with care for their children while they continue to work, but also the guilt associated.
+Unfortunately, the school holidays and our annual leave entitlements don’t balance out, which means parents often struggle – not just with care for their children while they continue to work, but also the associated guilt.

 It’s also hard for parents to take time for themselves, when they have spent so much time away from their children.
 This leads to us neglecting our own self-care.